 With the availability of low-cost genetic testing, a growing number of Medicare beneficiaries are learning that they have an inherited cancer-causing mutation but they aren’t able to access the health services they need to prevent or catch cancer earlier, when it is less invasive and more easily treated.
 As a result, they face a dilemma: forgo the expert-recommended screenings and interventions or shoulder the cost for tests, such as annual breast MRIs, or risk-reducing surgeries.

 Importantly, most people with private insurance do not face the same obstacle.
 We must prioritize screening, early detection and prevention in all communities and age groups—and focus on policies that reduce barriers for vulnerable populations.

-Slated to be introduced in April or May, FORCE is spearheading the Reducing Hereditary Cancer Act.
-This legislation will modify the Medicare statutes to remedy the issues with coverage of potentially life-saving genetic testing, screening and risk-reducing interventions.
-As recommended by National Comprehensive Network (NCCN) guidelines, it will enable coverage of:
+Introduced in the House of Representatives on June 23 (Senate introduction forthcoming), FORCE is spearheading the Reducing Hereditary Cancer Act.
+This legislation aims to modify the Medicare statutes to remedy the issues with coverage of potentially life-saving genetic testing, screening and risk-reducing interventions.
+As recommended by National Comprehensive Cancer Network (NCCN) or similar medical guidelines, it will enable coverage of:

 - Genetic testing for inherited mutations associated with increased risk of cancer for Medicare beneficiaries with a family history of a hereditary cancer gene mutation or a personal or family history suspicious for hereditary cancer

-For Medicare beneficiaries who have an inherited genetic mutation causing a moderate to significant increased risk of cancer, the law will enable coverage of NCCN-recommended:
+For Medicare beneficiaries who have an inherited genetic mutation causing an increased risk of cancer, the law will enable coverage of guideline-recommended: